sahartich/sahartich/README.md

 - 👋 Hi, I’m @sahartich (first name is Sahar).
-- I'm an avid 23-year-old autodidact and a history student (with a minor in statistics) from Israel.
+- I'm an avid 23-year-old autodidact and history student (with a minor in statistics) from Israel.
 - A data enthusiast with the insatible curiosity & desire to learn new things and problem-solve.
 - 👀 Currently looking to make my break into the exciting field of data science.
 - I enjoy, among other things, to read books, play video-games and chess, swim, and discover new music.